What is application development?

 Presenting a demo of the product

 After that, we finally come to a phase when at least a good chunk of planned functionalities has been developed and a demo of the product can be presented to the client.
-Some software companies in their application development processes choose to create the minimum viable product (MVP).
-In a nutshell, it is a simple version of a product with enough features to test its true market value on early adopters.
+Some software companies in their application development processes choose to create the minimum viable product (MVP) or an Proof of Concept (POC).
+In a nutshell, these are simple versions of a product with enough features to test their true market value on early adopters.

 At this stage, testing is also playing an integral part in the application development process.
 To be clear, a good practice among developers is to cover the application with tests in conjunction with developing succeeding functionalities.
 At this point, though, tests really play a vital part as final deployment is just around the corner.